syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

    97

-at the prompt, this will find any occurrence of the number 97 in the code, but not 977 or (+ 90 7) or "My string containing 97".
-But it will find anything `eq' to 97 after reading, e.g. #x61 or ?a.
+at the prompt, el-search will find any occurrence of the number 97 in the code, but not 977 or (+ 90 7) or "My string containing 97" or symbol_97.
+But it will find anything `equal' to 97 after reading, e.g. #x61 or ?a.

 Example 2: If you enter the pattern